Analyzing The Accuracy Of DUI Tests Since 1993

 Law enforcement officials generally use three methods to determine if you are intoxicated:

 - Breath tests: Recently, the scientific validity of this test has come into question.
-We have extensive knowledge of these tests, and will question if the Breathalyzer equipment is properly calibrated and maintained.
-We also look at if the test was conducted at the scene or later, as this can affect the validity of the results to your case.
+We have extensive knowledge of these tests and will question if the Breathalyzer equipment is properly calibrated and maintained.
+We also evaluate whether the test was conducted at the scene or later, as this can affect the validity of the results to your case.

 - Blood tests: This is commonly believed to be the most effective test for blood alcohol content (BAC).
 However, multiple steps are involved, which may result in significant error.
 Mr. McIntosh has received specialized training in forensic blood testing.
 Accordingly, our attorneys will evaluate whether the sample was properly drawn, preserved and tested.
 Since this is an invasive test, we also will question if proper consent was given to draw the blood sample.

 - Field sobriety: This is a series of exercises designed by the National Highway Traffic Safety Association (NHTSA).
-The validity of these is also in question, and in Florida it is illegal for law enforcement to refer to them as "tests" in a courtroom.
+The validity of these is in question.
+In Florida, it is illegal for law enforcement to refer to them as “tests” in a courtroom.
 Mr. McIntosh is certified to conduct field sobriety exercises, enabling him to expose them as imperfect measurements.